mingumckevin/mingumckevin/README.md

 ### Profile
 ------------------------------------------
-I am in my final year with an interest in embedded systems and electrical
+I am in my final year focusing on embedded systems.

 Mainly practising with C

-Learning C++ and C#

 \
 Currently planning to do three projects:

 \
-First Project relates to hardware
+The First Project relates to hardware

 Requirements:

 \
-Second Project focuses on software
+The second Project focuses on software

 Requirements:
 - Must have a GUI

 \
-Third project is focused in cybersecurity
+The third project is focused on cybersecurity

 Requirements: WIP